rylativity/CKD_model/README.md

 # Diagnosing CKD with KNN and Logistic Regression Classifiers

 ### Summary
 In this project, I use Logistic Regression and K-Nearest Neighbors (KNN) to diagnose CKD.
-Both were able to classify patients with 100% accuracy.
+Both were able to classify patients with 100% accuracy on unseen test data.
+CKD appears to be highly predictable given the right health/blood metrics.

 KNN required class balancing, scaling, and model tuning to perform with 100% accuracy, while Logistic Regression was 100% accurate without tuning (note: still had to stratify the train test split).